bingeli1212/nitrile-preview/doc/DOC-contex-translation.md

   out why.

-# Shortcomings
+# Known Issues

-* THERE is current no way to assign customized equation numbers to equations when there is chapter.
+- THERE is current no way to assign customized equation numbers to equations when there is chapter.
 The current solution to assign customized number works when there isn't any chapter.

-* IT is impossible to do `\drawlabel` inside a DIA bundle when the text is a math string and it is a matrix---it just does not compile with CONTEXT
+- IT is impossible to do `\drawlabel` inside a DIA bundle when the text is a math string and it is a matrix---it just does not compile with CONTEXT

-* The \ruby seems to always generate a compile error.
+- The \ruby seems to always generate a compile error.
+- The "mvs" symbol must always be loaded at all times as the COVE block uses one of the symbols.

+# The nicreamer.js translation